edfus/file-server/README.md

 ### `Serve`

-The core of this package, highly decoupled.
+class `Serve` is the core of this package, highly decoupled.

 ```ts
 class Serve {